 All non-exempt employees are required to complete accurate weekly time reports showing all time actually worked.
 These records are required per governmental regulations and are used to calculate regular and overtime pay.
 At the end of each pay period, the employee and his or her supervisor must sign and approve the time sheet attesting to its correctness before forwarding it to the human resources department.

-Exempt employees are required to submit exception time including holiday, vacation leave, and sick leave that is taken during the pay period.
+Per FLSA regulations, organizations can ask exempt employees to keep time records; however, these records are not the basis for an exempt employee’s pay.
+Exempt employees are required to submit accurate timecards each pay period.
+Exempt employees must ensure that they indicate any exception time including holiday, vacation leave, and sick leave that is taken during the pay period.

 All employees are required to use CEI's time keeping system.